trinsic-id/issuer-reference-app/README.md

 This is a connection invitation.
 Webhooks will automatically issue you a credential once this is scanned

-- Accept the credential offer
+5. Accept the credential offer

-- Receive a business card!
+6. Receive a business card!

-- If you are on iOS, you can also use the Streetcred Identity Agent to connect with others and send verified email and phone number between each other
+You can also use the Trinsic Wallet to connect with others and send verified email and phone number between each other.

-> Contact <support@streetcred.com> for any questions.
+> Contact <support@trinsic.com> for any questions.